fujiokayu/grepIntel/README.md

 # GrepIntel

-GrepIntel is a command-line tool for white-box security vulnerability assessment.
+GrepIntel is a command-line tool for white-box security assessment.
 It automates the process of identifying potential security issues in source code by leveraging language-specific pattern matching and LLM-powered analysis.

 ## System Architecture